codatio/codat-docs/docs/lending/overview.md

 ### With Lending API, you can:

-1. Get to market faster.
+1. Automate affordability assessments using categorized bank data.
-2. Expand your product lines.
+2. Assess financial strength of a company with our debt report.
-3. Make better risk decisions.
+3. Streamline ratio calculation with categorized financial statements.
-4. Provide the best customer experience in the market.
+4. Refresh borrower data at any time without the need for costly manual data collection.

 ## Features